v0.06 🌳

-How is China Reshaping Its Belt and Road Initiative in Africa?
+How is China Advancing Sustainable Development through the Belt and Road Initiative?

 As the Belt and Road Initiative (BRI) approaches its 11th anniversary, its focus is evolving significantly, particularly in Africa.
 China has agreements with 152 countries, with potential costs for these projects estimated to range from US$1 trillion to US$8 trillion.
 Notably, 44 countries in sub-Saharan Africa are involved in the initiative, highlighting its global reach [f977835a].
 In a recent announcement, China revealed plans to revise its investment strategy in Africa, emphasizing agriculture, green energy, and critical minerals.
 At the 2024 Forum on China-Africa Cooperation (FOCAC) summit, China allocated US$51 billion for lending and investment, alongside a credit line of 210 billion yuan (approximately US$29.5 billion) [f3611823].